Greg Moore (racing driver): Death

 The Marlboro 500 at California Speedway on October 31 was the final race of the 1999 season, and was scheduled to be Moore's last race with Forsythe Racing before moving to Penske in 2000.
 On the morning of the day before the race, he was knocked off his motor scooter by a paddock vehicle in the hospitality area because its driver was blinded by the rising sun.
 Moore suffered a deep laceration to his right hand that required fifteen stitches, bruising to his right hip, and a fractured index finger on his right hand.
 Uncertain whether Moore would participate, Forsythe Racing employed Roberto Moreno as an emergency reserve driver in the event doctors deemed Moore unfit to race.
 After a six-lap on-track test session, which he was judged to have run at a sufficient pace later that day, and two medical consultations with Steve Olvey, CART's director of medical affairs, he was permitted to drive in a protective hand brace and use a modified steering wheel.
 Officials required him to start at the back of the grid because he missed qualifying.

 Following an early race rolling restart for a fourth-lap accident for Richie Hearn that entailed five slow laps behind the pace car to allow for Hearn's car to be cleared, on lap 10, Moore was 15th when he lost control of his car midway through turn two, possibly due to losing the slipstream of a car ahead of him.
 He attempted to regain control but left skid marks on the track as he spun almost 500 ft down the circuit, and into the infield grass at more than 220 mph.
 Moore hit an access road lower than the damp grass he had gone across earlier, went sideways into the air for about 30 ft, barrel rolled and slammed into an immovable infield concrete barrier lacking a tire wall to absorb the impact at unabated speed at a 90-degree angle.
-The impact, registered at 154 g0 by the vehicle's black box, split the car in two, scattered a plethora of debris as the open-cockpit compartment seating the driver disintegrated.
+The impact, registered at 154 g0 by the vehicle's black box, split the car in two, scattered a large amount of debris as the open-cockpit compartment seating the driver disintegrated.
 Moore's helmet struck the ground multiple times before the car rested upside down after spinning four times.
 He was extricated from it and administered cardiopulmonary resuscitation by circuit medics before being transported by helicopter to Loma Linda University Medical Center.
-Moore was pronounced dead at 13:21 Pacific Standard Time (UTC−08:00) with severe head and internal injuries.
+Moore was pronounced dead at 1:21 pm Pacific Standard Time (UTC−08:00) with severe head and internal injuries.
 He was the second driver to die from injuries sustained in a crash during a CART race that season: Gonzalo Rodríguez died in a practice accident at Mazda Raceway Laguna Seca three races earlier.